PennyLeScroche/Hero-Princesses/index.md

 - I wield the cast iron skillet of justice
 - I wield the golden microphone of truth

-Set your mount and item both to d6, or one to d4 and one to d8
+Set either your mount or item to a d8, and the other to a d6

 ### Struggle: